juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 a Powered USB 2.0 Hub, Belkin brand with No led, and swtiches is recommended. there are more advanced OTG docks with HDMI output, but more $$.

+what is the HP Stream useful for? many solar charge controllers have USB to serial emulator, + controller software. others have Wi-Fi optional modules... also some DMX light controllers, have a USB to DMX, and controllers Software... all those applications are easy to do on a HP Stream7 Tablet, even with limited 768p resolution.

-this is the cheapest computer you can buy, and will work well for most office type of works, No 3d gaming.
+this is the cheapest computer you can buy, will work well for many office type tasks,
+No 3d gaming.